pilathraj/info/AI/llm/ch2.md

 3. Rewoo

 ### LLM Security
-1. Jailbreak attach
+1. Jailbreak attack
-2. Universal transferable suffix.
+2. Universal transferable suffix added to Jailbreak attack
+3. Noise pattern image added into the prompt and do Jailbreak attack.